theochatzis/JMETriggerAnalysis/readme.md

 ./runAnalysis_hltRun3_submitter.sh /eos/user/t/tchatzis/JetTriggers_DPNote/ DPNoteSubmitter DPNoteSubmitter efficiencies_miniaod
 ```
 this will submit the jobs for histograms creation.
 After these are done one can plot directly the efficiencies.
 For DPNote style can use the `plotEfficienciesDPNote.py`.
 This script merges the output first on its own and then can make all the trigger efficiencies for different categories of events.
+**Note:** This is in case your input was from miniAOD based NTuples.
+In case you run `RAW` you need to replace `efficiencies_miniaod` with `efficiencies_raw`.

 ```bash
 python3 plotEfficienciesDPNote.py \